 Discover New Art is a small team of writers and dreamers who want to uplift the craft and careers of all literary voices.
-Right now, our distinct and inclusive platforms include the digital journals The Masters Review, Frontier Poetry, CRAFT Literary, and Palette Poetry, as well as the deadline service Literistic.
+Right now, our distinct and inclusive platforms include the digital journals The Masters Review, Frontier Poetry, CRAFT Literary, Palette Poetry, Fractured Lit, and The Voyage Journal, as well as the deadline service Literistic.

 DNA began with our founding editor, Kim Winternheimer, and her passion for good stories.
 In 2011, she founded The Masters Review, a platform for serving new writers.
 After building the magazine into an internationally respected voice for the community, the team decided to expand our passion for uplifting authors and serving readers into poetry.
 Our Editorial Director, Joshua Roark, joined the team in 2017 as the founding editor of Frontier Poetry.
 With those initial successes, we've invited in new leadership and our dreams expanded beyond the initial idea of the singular small press in isolation.

 In the years that followed, we’ve been able to leverage our unique digital co-op of magazines (now including CRAFT, Palette Poetry, Fractured Lit, and The Voyage Journal) into uplifting thousands of writers and delivering exciting new art to hundreds of thousands of readers, in ways we never imagined possible.
 The journey has been an incredible blessing and honor to our team of writers and literary nerds, who get the rare opportunity to devote themselves to serving our vibrant and diverse literary community.